 Lucas Cranach the Elder arrived in Wittenberg in 1505 and made his mark as an artist and prudent tradesman.

-He printed the theses and the Version of the reformer Martin Luther in his printing workshop.
+Both the theses and the Bible translation of the reformer Martin Luther were printed in his print shop.
 Therefore Lucas Cranach the Elder contributed to the success of the Reformation.

 The life of Lucas Cranach the Elder